malinlarsson/courses/r_programming/1611/Exercises/Loops.md

 As you saw in the lecture this is far less efficient and not by any means easier to type and we hence tend avoid loops when possible.

+After this exercise you should know:
+- What are the most common loop structures in R
+- Some common alternatives to using loops in R
+- How one can convert a short script to a function.
+- Use that new function in R.
+-

 ## Exercises: Loop structures<a id="orgheadline1"></a>

 1. Create a 100000 by 10 matrix with the numbers 1:1000000.
 Make a